 Software setup –

 Before starting any test, all the necessary logging should be enabled.
 E.g. vmstat, iostat, logging of load generating tool etc.

+The JMeter test scripts should be created for all call flows.

 User Profile –

-~500 subscribers will be enrolled into the system.
-The enrollment of subscription will be a mixture of PC Perks, CRP a Retail customers.
+~100 Adhoc subscribers will be enrolled into the system.

-Test Methodology
+Test Methodology for Hybris

 Below are the details of all the phases of testing.

 All the tests would be executed once with a think time enabled between each request to simulate real world traffic and once without any think time.
-For browse workflow, think time of 5 seconds would be whereas for rest of the workflows 10 seconds think time would be used.
+For all workflows, think time of 30 seconds would be used between each request.

-All test would be carried out with and without Boomi enabled.
+All tests would be carried out with and without Boomi web services being called.

-Hybris: Express Enrollment

-Purpose: Demonstrate the concurrency and scalability of Hybris during express enrollment

-Procedure: Iterative Apache JMeter test scripts will be executed simulating the express enrollment process.
-Initial attempts will be to extract the performance of a single Hybris instance.
-The concurrency attempted will be chosen in order to supply data points at regular intervals so that higher concurrency rates can be extrapolated from the data.

-The tests will be carried out once with QAS enabled and once with it disabled.